galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - Depending on your preferences, install your own ToolFactory from one of the options described below.
 - The sections after this can **only be completed with a working ToolFactory**.
 - `persistence` is used in describing each option.
 It indicates whether the history recording all your ToolFactory work will still be there, next time you start working.
 - Some options are not persistent.
-They are recommended only for testing or teaching.
+They are **recommended only for testing or teaching**.

 >#### Active Tutorial content follows
 >